-You're thinking about a patient prototypically that has coronary arterial disease.
+You are thinking about a patient prototypically that has coronary arterial disease.

-You are trying to breakdown that thrombi and what we’ve down now is take in the discussion that we had initially
+You are trying to breakdown that thrombi and what we’ve done now is taking the discussion that we had initially

 with normal temporary platelet plug formation and along the way now,

-we have now put in some management drugs that you wanna keep in mind.
+we have now put in some management drugs that you want to keep in mind.

 A very important figure for you to have in mind so that when you know that you're dealing with a DVT versus an arterial thrombi,

 you know exactly how to manage it effectively.